sariego/android-news-clean/README.md

 # Android News
 Clean architecture sample in android.
-The app is a simple news articles adapter using data from a external api
+The app is a simple news articles adapter using data from a external api,
+it persists articles for offline use.

 The user can:
 (a) view article in browser